 Introduction to Archaeological Science

-The use of methods from biological and earth sciences has transformed the practice of archaeology from the discovery of radiocarbon dating to establish chronology in distant prehistory to the use of stable isotope analysis to trace the movements and diet of past populations.
-This module will introduce you to some of the key developments in archaeological science over the last 50 years and will show you how scientific methods have dramatically changed our understanding of the past.
-The teaching is delivered in a mix of lectures, seminars and practical classes on average taking up about 2 hours per week across a full year.
+The use of methods from biological and earth sciences has transformed the practice of archaeology from the discovery of radiocarbon dating to the use of stable isotope analysis to trace the movements and diet of past populations.
+This module will introduce you to some of the key developments in archaeological science over the last 50 years and will show you how scientific methods have dramatically changed our understanding of the past, ranging from the study of archaeological materials and artefacts to environmental archaeology.
+The teaching is delivered in a mix of lectures, seminars and practical classes.

 Archaeological Research: Theory and Practice

 The excitement of discovery and research is the foundation of everything we do as archaeologists.
-This module is aimed at helping you to develop more advanced research skills and to discover the methods that are used in major archaeological research projects.
-In particular you will be introduced to the concepts and methods that you will put into practice in your third year dissertation or independent project.
-The teaching is delivered in a mix of lectures and seminars, on average taking up about two hours per week across the year.
+This module is aimed at helping you to develop more advanced research skills and to discover how we interpret archaeological evidence from multiple different perspectives.
+Here we explore how changes in the wider social and theoretical landscape have affected archaeological understanding through time.
+You will be introduced to the concepts and methods that you will put into practice in your third year dissertation or independent project, and learn how to develop a research proposal.
+The teaching is delivered in a mix of lectures, class workshops and research skills sessions.

 Archaeology and Society: Heritage and Professional Skills